WGLab/dragonstar2019/day2_alignment/README.md

 SN      0       number of multiallelic sites:   0
 SN      0       number of multiallelic SNP sites:       0
 ```

+In the commands above, we first filter a subset of more confident variant calls and write them to a VCF file `mp2.bcftools.call.vcf`, then compress the file and perform some simple statistics on the file using `bcftools`.

-where there are 1765 snps and 295 indels among 2 millions bp region.
+We can see that there are 1765 snps and 295 indels among 2 millions bp region.
+Generally speaking, we expect to see 1 variant per 1000 base pairs in human genome, so this is consistent with our expectation.

 ```
 bcftools stats mp2.bcftools.call.vcf.gz | grep "TSTV"